-- (1) A mobile manufacturer means a manufacturer who manufactures within a vehicle equipped to provide unit dose packaging and repackage capabilities operated by a currently licensed pharmacist in this state. - (2) Stock medication for packaging and repacking will be furnished by the purchaser and shall exclude controlled substances. - (3) The vehicle shall be secure against pilferage, maintained and operated in accordance with good manufacturing practices standards - (4) All unit dose packages must be labeled in conformity with ORS 689.005. - (5) Records shall be maintained of all package operations of receipt and disposition of drugs. - (6) The building in which this vehicle is stored shall be its permanent address and shall maintain security of vehicle. - (7) Vehicle shall be registered annually; registration shall expire annually on July 1, of each year. - (8) Applicant must show to the Board that he will be actively in charge of equipment in this vehicle at all times it is in operation. - (9) If so required, the vehicle shall be registered with the federal Food and Drug Administration. - (10) The vehicle shall not display insignia or device to indicate that drugs are stored within or represent it as a pharmacy.
+(1) A mobile manufacturer means a manufacturer who manufactures within a vehicle equipped to provide unit dose packaging and

+- (2) Stock medication for packaging and repacking will be furnished by the purchaser and shall exclude controlled substances. - (3) The vehicle shall be secure against pilferage, maintained and operated in accordance with good manufacturing practices standards in this division. - (4) All unit dose packages must be labeled in conformity with ORS 689.005. - (5) Records shall be maintained of all package operations of receipt and disposition of drugs. - (6) The building in which this vehicle is stored shall be its permanent address and shall maintain security of vehicle. - (7) Vehicle shall be registered annually; registration shall expire annually on July 1, of each year. - (8) Applicant must show to the Board that he will be actively in charge of equipment in this vehicle at all times it is in operation. - (9) If so required, the vehicle shall be registered with the federal Food and Drug Administration. - (10) The vehicle shall not display insignia or device to indicate that drugs are stored within or represent it as a pharmacy.